CescGV/Atlantic-Arctic-demersal-fish-biodiversity/README.md

 There are 6 scripts:

-0. Data gathering and cleaning --> Here I collect all the raw data, check for taxon names correctess and mistakes in the data.
+0. Data gathering and cleaning --> Here I collect all the raw data, check for taxon names correctness and mistakes in the data.
 Output --> Full dataset
 0.1 Data cleaning --> Before the anaysis, I cleaned the data to exclude broken gear, non-fish species, etc.

 1. Alpha diversity GAM -->  The first script to look at is the "Data exploration" --> In it, I investigate the characteristics of the database